LazurasLong/Defense-of-Hakurei-Shrine/README.md

 # Defense-of-Hakurei-Shrine
 An HTML5 Canvas project using JavaScript.
 This is a fan-made Touhou project game.
-Images in this game belong to Team Shanghai Alice & Twilight Frontier.
+Resources in this game belong to Team Shanghai Alice & Twilight Frontier.

-No external library is included; e game is based on pure JavaScript.
+No external library is included; the game is based on pure JavaScript.
 Demo: https://andytq.github.io/Defense-of-Hakurei-Shrine/